grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 1. Validation: The client validates the authenticator according to its method:
    - RPK: Computes the SHA-256 hash of the provided SPKI, verifies it matches one in `trusted_keys`, then verifies the signature
-   - PKIX: Validates the certificate chain, verifies the leaf certificate covers the ECHConfig's `public_name`, checks for the ECH signing EKU, then verifies the signature
+   - PKIX: Validates the certificate chain, verifies the leaf certificate covers the ECHConfig's `public_name`, checks for the critical `id-pe-echConfigSigning` extension, then verifies the signature
-   - DNSSEC: Validates that the DNSKEY corresponds to the `public_name`'s zone, validates the DNSSEC chain, then verifies the signature

 2. Validity Checking: The client checks temporal validity:
-   - For RPK/DNSSEC: Verifies current time is before `not_after`
+   - For RPK: Verifies current time is before `not_after`
-   - For PKIX: Verifies certificate validity period
+   - For PKIX: Verifies certificate validity period (the `not_after` field MUST be 0)

 3. Installation and Retry (see Appendix A for state diagram):
    - If validation succeeds and this was an ECH rejection (outer handshake):